kdruelle/mysql-auto-partitions/README.md

 # MySQL Auto Partitions

 **Mysql Auto Partition** is a script that aims to automatically manage range partitionned tables by date and purge old partitions.
-It use the Event scheduler to trigger procedure calls every 6 hours.
+It use the Event scheduler to trigger procedure calls every hour.

 ## Prerequist
  - The Event Scheduler shall be activated [checkout documentation](https://dev.mysql.com/doc/refman/5.7/en/events-configuration.html)